 - Go refillable or opt for hard shampoo and conditioner bars

 - Bake more eco-consciously with reusable cupcake cases

 - Try stainless steel wire pegs instead of plastic

 - Reduce plastic in the kitchen with glass food containers

-These are just some of the sustainable living ideas you can embrace to reduce waste and lessen your environmental impact.
+These are just some of the sustainable and seasonal living ideas you can embrace to reduce waste and lessen your environmental impact.
 Many of these swaps are very simple to implement and the reusable nature of some products may also save you money in the long run.